-The proper place for him to go to is the professional's shop which is attached to the club of which he has become a member.
-Nearly all clubs have their own professionals, who are makers and sellers of clubs, and I know no professional who is not thoroughly conscientious in this part of his business.
+The best place for him to go to is the professional's shop which is attached to the club of which he has become a member.
+Nearly all clubs have their own professionals, who are makers and sellers of all golf materials, and I know no professional who is not thoroughly conscientious in this part of his business.
 It pays him to give the completest satisfaction to his clients, and particularly to the members of his own club.
 This professional is also a first-class golfer, who knows all, or nearly all, that there is to be known about the game, and who in his time has had imposed upon him the difficult task of teaching hundreds of beginners their first steps in golf.
 Thus he knows better than any man the erratic tendencies of the golfing initiate and the best means of counteracting them.
 Experience has given him the faculty for sizing up the golfing points of the tyro almost at the first glance, and therefore he can supply him at the beginning with those clubs with which certainly he will have most chance of success.
 He will suit his height and his build and his reach, and he will take care that the clubs in the set which he makes up are in harmony with each other and will have that lie which will best suit the player who is to use them.
-And even though, when the beginner gathers knowledge of the game and finds out his own style -which neither he nor the professional can determine in advance-some of them may gradually become unsuitable to him, they are nevertheless likely to be in themselves good chase of six new clubs.
-He must have a driver, a brassy, a cleek, an iron, a mashie, and a putter.
+And even though, when the beginner gathers knowledge of the game and finds out his own stylewhich neither he nor the professional can determine in advance-some of them may gradually become unsuitable to him, they are nevertheless likely to be in themselves good clubs.

+A beginner may at the outset limit himself to the purchase of six new clubs.
+He may have a driver, a brassy, a cleek, an iron, a mashie, and a putter.
 At an early opportunity he may add a niblick to this small set, but there is no need to invest in it at the outset, and as this club is one which is least likely to require change, it is best that it should not be bought until the player has some ideas of his own as to what is wanted.
-By way of indicating what will be needful to make this set complete for the purposes of good golf, when the player has obtained a fairly complete experience, I may mention the instruments that I take out when playing an important match.
-I have two drivers, one brassy, a baffy or spoon, two cleeks (one shorter than the other), an iron, sometimes one mashie, sometimes two (one for running up and the other for pitch shots), a niblick, and sometimes two putters (one for long running-up putts and the other for holing out).
-This selection may be varied slightly according to the course on which the match is to be played and the state of the weather, but in general principles the constitution of the bag remains the same, and a player who is equipped with such a set ought to be able to play any hole in any way, and if he cannot do so it is his own skill that is lacking and not an extra club.
-We may now consider in order a few of the points of these clubs.
+The mashieniblick, which is a kind of compromise between the two clubs indicated, has come to be a great favourite in recent times, and it is undoubtedly a very useful and effective thing, and in certain circumstances may be allowed to take the place of both the other clubs in a young player's set.
+It is, however, very necessary that the plain mashie should be mastered as soon as possible.
+If it is desired to reduce the number of clubs to the lowest possible, one might suggest that a start, and a good one, may be made with a brassy, a mid-iron of fair weight and power, a mashie, and a putter.
+We may now consider in order a few of the points of such clubs as have been mentioned.
 I shall have occasion, when dealing with the method of play with each of them, to call attention to many points of detail which can only be properly explained when indicating particular objects which it is desired to achieve with them, so for the present I shall confine myself chiefly to general features.